HugoMatilla/JavaScriptCheatSheet/README.md

 Converting a value to one type to another

 ```javascript

 	var a = 1 + '2';
 	// 12
 ```

-## Comparasion Operators
+## Comparison Operators
-Use `===` 99% of the time unlesss you want to coarce and you know what you spect of the coarce.
+Use `===` 99% of the time unless you want to coarce and you know what you expect of the coarce.

 [Equality comparisons and sameness](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness)